 How Much Salt?

 The traditional brine is made from a ratio of 1 cup of salt to 1 gallon of water.
 This is based on table salt.
-1 cup of table salt weighs in at 10 ounces.
+One cup of table salt weighs in at 10 ounces.
 So we want 10 ounces of salt (by weight) per gallon of water.
 Kosher salts can weigh between 5 to 7 1/2 ounces per cup, so in these cases, we would need between 2 cups to 1 1/2 cups of kosher salt per gallon of water.
-The two most popular brand of kosher salt weigh in like this: Morton Kosher = 7 1/2 ounces per cup and Diamond Kosher = 5 ounces per cup.
+The two most popular brand of kosher salt weighs in like this: Morton Kosher = 7 1/2 ounces per cup and Diamond Kosher = 5 ounces per cup.

 So regardless of the salt, you prefer, choose a salt that is pure for your next brine.
 Once you have the basic formula together you can add your sugars, herbs, spices and whatever else you put in your brine.